 The expected average term of the Fund's liabilities in respect of the Defined Benefit Scheme active and deferred section members is around 4 years.
-While a proportion of members are eligible to receive pension benefits, a large proportion will receive lump sum payments.
+While a proportion of members are eligible to receive pension benefits (which are expected to be covered by future annuity buy-ins), a large proportion will receive lump sum payments.
 Accordingly, there will be a significant level of benefit outflow, exceeding net contributions.
-The Trustee needs to ensure that the Fund's investments provide a suitable level of liquidity to meet projected benefit payments.
+The Trustee's investment policy ensures that the Fund's investments provide a suitable level of liquidity to meet projected benefit payments.